WJRO Romania Operations

 Law No. 10, passed in 2001, established a claims process – which proved to be complex and burdensome – for the return of private real property, confiscated beginning in 1945.
 Claimants faced a number of problems with the process, including the following: initially, no foreign notice of the claims program was provided; a decentralized system of claims processing which confused potential claimants; no compensation was provided for demolished buildings; property ownership records were difficult to obtain, as government archives proved uncooperative; and the law did not establish an effective payment mechanism for circumstances when it was not possible to return property in kind.

 Approximately 250,000 private property claims were submitted by the laws 2003 deadline.
 The ANRP estimates that some 100,000 to 120,000 of the claims submitted were for compensation, but very few claims have been properly documented.
-As of 2007, over four years after the filing deadline, less than 100,000 claims had been resolved and few properties had been returned in rem.
+As of 2007, over four years after the filing deadline, fewer than 100,000 claims had been resolved and few properties had been returned in rem.
 Romania enacted Law No. 247 (in 2005), which amended the restitution laws and sought to remedy certain inadequacies of and procedural concerns with the existing claims program.

 Among other matters, Law No. 247/2005 (amended 2008) provided for the following: